 On-site registration will be available the day of the conference.

 This is the 13th year of our half-day conference!

 The conference pulls together dynamic experts, academic researchers, students, entrepreneurs and business leaders from across Vermont and New England to talk about how to protect, develop and finance your ideas.
 They share resources, what's worked for them... and what can work for you.

 The conference will feature twelve roundtable discussion topics designed to increase networking and discussion.

-UVM Research Awards: VP for Research Richard Galbraith, MD, PhD; OTC Director Corine Farewell, DVM, MBA
+UVM Research Awards: VP for Research Richard Galbraith, MD, PhD; Director of UVM Innovations Corine Farewell, DVM, MBA

 |2:00||Roundtable Session 1|